EvelynGriffith/containment-checking/writing/reflection.md

 ### Report at least five examples of program output to demonstrate that your `containmentcheck` program works correctly

-The choices I made for my experiment parameters are detailed in the empirical experiment section along with why I chose to display these specific outputs.

 #### One output from running the `containmentcheck` program

 ```poetry run containmentcheck --size 5000 --maximum 50000000 --approach list --exceed```